gudhi987/Four-Card-Feature-Section/README.md

 ### What I learned

-During the time of building this project, I revised the basic html tags and css styles and become more familiar with css-grid, css-flexbox, media queries and others.
+During the time of building this project, I revised the basic html tags and css styles and become more familiar with css-grid, css-flexbox, media queries and others